 What I also like is that over the years there have been constant improvements to the platform, while maintaining the core functionality.
 In the time I’m with Redbubble, despite many changes, I never felt lost because the dashboard always gives me a good overview.

 And although I have an own homepage to drive traffic to my Redbubble portfolio, I also benefit from Redbubble’s own marketplace, through which anybody can find my art via the titles, descriptions and keywords I use.

 For the future I hope to see some more classic Wall Art options, for example, as I already mentioned different glass options for the framed prints or maybe a mounted print behind acrylic glass.
 Because to be honest, I don’t think my photos look good on t-shirts or leggings.

-Now because all of this is my personal experience with Redbubble, I’d just say, for anybody who wants to sell his art there, just give it a try: Order some smaller prints on different mediums and see for yourself, how you like the experience from the perspective of a buyer.
+Now because all of this is my personal experience with Redbubble, I’d just say, for anybody who wants to sell his art there, just give it a try: Order some smaller prints on different mediums and review for yourself, how you like the experience from the perspective of a buyer.
 Because this is what counts in the end.

 First of all, the world-wide delivery is not only a big plus for artists.
 From time to time I also sell prints on mediums that Redbubble doesn’t offer and if the buyer is not from central Europe that’s always a problem, because shipping costs can get very high.

 Buying through Redbubble though means that the shipping costs seldom increase to more than 20 Euro.
 That’s because of their manufacturer and service network.
 For certain product lines Redbubble works with manufacturers in different countries and when ordering such a product, it is produced and shipped from the closest manufacturer.
 But even for longer distances the prices are still not exceedingly high.
 My 64x50cm metal print, for example, was produced in the US and shipped with FedEx for around 20 Euro.